team401/Docs/Programming/Drive-With-Joysticks.md

 Furthermore, to keep things uniform throughout code, any other commands for running velocity should now be sent to setGoalSpeeds method.
 Braking could be done like so `drive.setGoalSpeeds(new ChassisSpeeds(0));`

 ## Adding Command to RobotContainer
 This just involved setting the default command for drive to a new instance of the DriveWithJoysticks command.
+Linear and angular speeds should match the max of those set in drive subsystem.
 ```
 drive.setDefaultCommand(
     new DriveWithJoysticksCommand(